ashlynstill/building-better-maps-nicar15/README.md

 		.loadURL('data/crime.geojson')
 		.addTo(map);
 	````

+	**Since this layer is using `loadURL` to pull in data, you'll have to run a local server on your computer to see it render in the browser.**

 2. But just have markers on a map doesn't tell the user much.
 Lets add popups with data attributes to our markers in our crimeLayer function.